albertvinyes/pihole_scripts/README.md

 The scripts in this repository ease the docker installation, the configuration and the execution of the Pi-Hole container.

-All credit goes to the Pi-Hole project.
+For more info visit to the Pi-Hole webite.

 https://pi-hole.net/